Friday, November 2, 2018

 NOVEMBER 2: The assassination of President Diem

 [first published November 22, 2012]

-A year from today will mark the fiftieth anniversary of John Kennedy’s death.
-That tumultuous November began with the assassination of another Catholic president: Ngo Dinh Diem of South Vietnam.
+The tumultuous November of 1963 began with the assassination of a Catholic president: Ngo Dinh Diem of South Vietnam.
 Three weeks later, another fell.

 For years the U.S. strongly supported Diem, but the turning point was JFK’s appointment of Henry Cabot Lodge, Jr. (Nixon’s running mate in 1960) as our ambassador – replacing Frederick Nolting.

 Lodge – with allies such as Averell Harriman and newspaper reporter David Halberstam – completely undermined the Vietnamese leader.

 Diem’s younger brother and top advisor, Ngo Dinh Nhu, was killed along with him.
 The widow of the latter, Madame Nhu, had acted as first lady since 1955 when the unmarried Diem had become the country’s first president.